How to Pay for Your Ride and Seek Tour: A Simple Guide for Guests

 • Post-ride recovery snack table

-We do not include bike hire in the price either as we know that many of you prefer to bring your own.
-If you do wish to rent we have a range of high end bikes in our fleet.
+We do not include bike hire in the price either, as many of you prefer to bring your own.
+If you wish to rent, our fleet has a range of high-end bikes.
 You can see the details here Bike fleet

 Accommodations